 Once Your Home Bar is Stocked

 Once you have the basics, you’ll probably want to keep going.
 Here are a couple of tips to keep things interesting without buying more bottles of liquor.

 - Infuse the liquors you do have.
 You can infuse small amounts of liquor to up the amount of variations you can make.
 Here’s an example.

 - Make a fruit syrup.
 You can mix up classic cocktails easily with a fruit syrup.
 Here’s an example along with a couple of recipes for variations on the classic cocktails above.

 - Infuse your simple syrups.
 There are countless variations of flavored simple syrups using a variety of bases.
 For infused syrups using honey, sugar, and agave check out this post.

 And that, my friends, is how you stock a home bar.
 While it might seem like a fairly pared down list, you can still make incredible and unexpected drinks like this.
 (You can just use tequila as a stand in for mezcal if you haven’t added that to your list yet.)
 Wishing you all the best in your home bartending adventures.
+And if you are looking to add a couple bottles without leaving your house, check out Drizly.
 Cheers!